PIA Executive Committee:

 Steering Committee Member: Sarinnapha (Fah) Vasunilashorn, PhD

-Dr. Sarinnapha (Fah) Vasunilashorn is an Instructor of Medicine at Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School (HMS).
+Dr. Sarinnapha (Fah) Vasunilashorn is an Assistant Professor of Medicine at Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School (HMS), and Assistant Professor in the Department of Epidemiology at the Harvard T.H.
+Chan School of Public Health.
 She received her PhD in Gerontology from the University of Southern California and completed postdoctoral training in the Office of Population Research at Princeton University and in the Translational Research in Aging Program at BIDMC/HMS.
 Her research focuses on understanding the shared pathophysiology underlying the relationship between delirium and Alzheimer’s disease and related dementias.
 Specifically, she is examining genetic and inflammatory markers to understand delirium and its associated long-term cognitive outcomes.
-She is a recipient of the New Investigator Award from the ISTAART PIA Perioperative Cognition and Delirium, and is funded by an Alzheimer’s Association Research Fellowship and a National Institute on Aging Career Development Award.
+She is a recipient of the New Investigator Award from the ISTAART PIA Perioperative Cognition and Delirium, and is funded by an Alzheimer’s Association Research Fellowship, a National Institute on Aging (NIA) Career Development Award, and the NIA Small Grant Program.

 Immediate Past Chair: Esther Oh, MD, PhD